Laaas/LOSFix/README.md

  - Getting beaconed

 #Commander help
-Since this system is much harder on the commanders, any entities within 4 meters of a friendly unit will be visible but **not** sighted to the commander.
+Since this system is much harder on the commanders, any entities within 4 meters of a friendly player or drifter will be visible but **not** sighted to the commander.
 I.e. the models are visible but they're not on the minimap.